About Us

 Eligibility

-All children need to be age eligible (4 years old by September 1st) to qualify.
+All children need to be age eligible (4 years old on or before December 1st) to qualify.

-The program is free and income level will be the primary factor needed for determining eligibility and prioritization for enrollment of children who live in families at or below 250% Federal Poverty Level.
+The program is free on all income level however children will be prioritized for determining eligibility and prioritization for enrollment of children who live in families at or below 400% Federal Poverty Level.

-Most classes meet Monday through Thursday.
-Times vary from one district to another.
+Most classes meet Monday through Thursday, but some classes meet Monday through Friday.
+Times and schedules vary from one district to another.